Suva-India/FizzBuzz/README.md

 ## Installing FizzBuzz

-To install FizzBuzz, follow the below steps:
+To install FizzBuzz on a local server, follow the below steps:

 In your favourite terminal and OS, run the below commands: